RackHD/smi-service-dell-server-powerthermal-monitoring/README.md

    This build script will download the dependencies from central maven and start building the microservice

   5- Run the jar as SpringBoot application

+### Licensing
+This docker microservice is available under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.txt).

+Source code for this microservice is available in repositories at https://github.com/RackHD.

+The microservice makes use of dependent Jar libraries that may be covered by other licenses.
+In order to comply with the requirements of applicable licenses, the source for dependent libraries used by this microservice is available for download at:  https://bintray.com/rackhd/binary/download_file?file_path=smi-service-dell-server-powerthermal-monitoring-dependency-sources-devel.zip

+Additionally the binary and source jars for all dependent libraries are available for download on Maven Central.

 ### Support
 -------------------------------------------------------------------